ACHC Investors Have Opportunity To Lead Acadia Healthcare Company, Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-Why: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of securities of Acadia Healthcare Company, Inc. (NASDAQ: ACHC ) between February 28, 2020 and September 26, 2024, both dates inclusive (the "Class Period").
+Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of securities of Acadia Healthcare Company, Inc. (NASDAQ: ACHC ) between February 28, 2020 and October 18, 2024, both dates inclusive (the "Class Period").
+The Class Period was expanded to include more investors.
 A class action has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than December 16, 2024 in the securities class action first filed by the Firm.

 So what: If you purchased Acadia Healthcare securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.